cfarkas/SARS-CoV-2-freebayes/README.md

 ../SARS-CoV-2-freebayes/SARS-CoV-2-GISAID-freebayes.sh merged.GISAID.fasta ../SARS-CoV-2-freebayes/covid19-refseq.fasta 10
 ```

+-This operation will obtain joint calls in a single vcf containing all samples (merged.GISAID.AF.vcf).
+In this matrix, zeros indicate absence of variant and ones indicate the presence of the variant, per sample.
+Viral frequencies (AF field) were also added.
+An intermediate file will be also generated: combined_sites.vcf containing just merged variants
--This operation will obtain aggregated variants per region (merged.GISAID.AF.vcf) and aggregated variants filtered with Viral Frequency > 1% (merged.GISAID.AF_1%.vcf) inside the folder "GISAID_merge".
-Users can change the name of the folder (i.e.: GISAID_North_America for North America GISAID genomes).
+- Users can change the name of the folder (i.e.: GISAID_North_America for North America GISAID genomes).
 Execution takes 98000 cpu seconds (~27.2 hrs) with a peak of ~ 4GB of RAM.

 -NOTE: It is recommended to process larger FASTA collections by chunks (i.e. chunks of 100000 genomes).
 We provide up to date analysis of GISAID genomes here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki (November 2020) using ~230000 genomes.
 Ubuntu users need to change ulimit -s and -n parameters, see README_ulimit file in this repository for details.

 ### Number of variants per genome